 On a year to year basis, between 10% and 30% of patients on insulin therapy suffer severe hypoglycemia requiring external assistance.
 Current treatment modalities include oral glucose (which may be poorly tolerated in the unconscious patient), intramuscular glucagon and intravenous dextrose.
 The later two options require injections of the medications and are difficult skills for family members to master.
 Therefore, emergency medical services (EMS) are frequently contacted to respond to these patients and to administer appropriate therapies to increase the patient’s blood sugar.
 If it were possible to administer glucagon intranasally without the need for an injection, family members could resuscitate their diabetic relatives much more easily and EMS calls would decrease.
 This treatment option would also be attractive to the EMS workers themselves – reducing the risk of a needle stick in a patient population that is often confused and combative.

 A moderate amount of literature exists demonstrating that intranasal glucagon is effective in treating hypoglycemia.
 Most of this literature suggests that nasal glucagon is optimally absorbed if mixed with a surfactant additive (such as sodium glycocholate rather than the sterile water diluent that comes with the package) to enhance absorption.
-The literature is also fairly clear in showing that intramuscular or subcutaneous glucagon leads to more rapid rises in blood glucose with longer effect.[3, 4] Pontiroli and colleagues have published the majority of data on this topic.[4-7] Other authors have also confirmed the effectiveness of IN glucagon when mixed with absorptive enhancers.[8, 9, 13]
+The literature is also fairly clear in showing that intramuscular or subcutaneous glucagon leads to more rapid rises in blood glucose with longer effect.[3, 4] Pontiroli and colleagues have published the majority of data on this topic.[4-7,16] Boido et al published a meta-analysis evaluating the efficacy of glucagon versus dextrose for raising blood sugar in hypoglycemic patients and comparing glucagon given IV versus IN for the treatment of hypoglycemia.
+They conclude that the data indicates that ineffectiveness of glucagon is unfrequent, not different from dextrose; in addition, intranasal and injected glucagon are similarly effective.
+In the case of failure, a second dose can be administered.
+Other authors have also confirmed the effectiveness of IN glucagon when mixed with absorptive enhancers.[8, 9, 13, 17]

 Despite the majority of published data noting improved results with a surfactant additive, there are studies that simply used standard glucagon solubilized in the packaged diluent (sterile water) as an intranasal spray and noted effective results.
 Hvidberg et al found that 2 mg of IN glucagon solution was effective in raising blood glucose levels of hypoglycemic patients, though not as quickly as that found with 1 mg of intramuscular glucagon.
 Pacchioni et al found IN glucagon as effective as IV glucagon at stimulating gut motility for radiologic procedures.
 Rosenfalck et al compared 1 mg and 2 mg doses of intranasal glucagon to 1 mg does of intramuscular glucagon in hypoglycemic adults.
 They found all three methods more effective at raising blood glucose than observation alone.
 Furthermore they found the 2 mg IN dose to be equal to the 1 mg IM dose, suggesting a potential role for intranasal glucagon in the treatment of accidental hypoglycemia, especially if higher doses were used.
 Numerous discussions exist on the Internet demonstrating that paramedics are using intranasal glucagon in unconscious patients with hypoglycemia.
 These discussions suggest that this method is of interest to EMS workers, but as of mid 2008 no published data exists to demonstrate the results of their experiences.